IoSR-Surrey/MASSEF/README.md

 ![MASSEF](/MASSEF.png?raw=true "MASSEF")

 The multichannel audio source separation evaluation framework is designed to facilitate the development and evaluation of audio source separation algorithms.
-The framework generates the mixture(s), calculates the ideal binary and ratio masks, provides the mixture(s) to the separation algorithm(s), and evaluates the outputs of the separation algorithm(s).
-The framework can also evaluate the ideal masks for the purposes of comparison.
+The framework generates the mixture(s), provides the mixture(s) to the separation algorithm(s), and evaluates the outputs of the separation algorithm(s).
+The framework can also calculate and evaluate the ideal masks for the purposes of comparison.

 Sources may have any number of channels; the framework evaluates each channel.
 The use of [`iosr.bss.mixture`](https://github.com/IoSR-Surrey/MatlabToolbox) objects facilitate the evaluation of spatialised mixtures (e.g. binaural).